KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ## Very Important
-⚠️ I have intentionally omitted many details that are not directly related.
-In the future, I <u>might</u> write another log about them. **Please do not be surprised if things don’t work well after following everything in this blog.** Also, please keep your expectations realistic— even after optimizations, its efficiency is still terrible compared to manual prestige.
+⚠️ This is **not a tutorial.** I have intentionally omitted many details that are not directly related.
+In the future, I <u>might</u> write another log about them. **Please do not be surprised if things don’t work after following everything in this blog.** Also, please don't have high expectations: even after optimizations, its efficiency is still terrible compared to manual prestige.

 ## Limitations
-That being said, **if you’re looking for a one-size-fits-all program, you might be out of luck, as this is highly experimental.** You’ll also need at least a basic understanding of programming to follow the materials presented in this article.
-To make matters worse, this is a personal log, not a tutorial, so I might not explain things as clearly as I could.
+That being said, **if you’re looking for a one-size-fits-all program, you might be out of luck, as this is highly experimental.** You’ll also need at least a basic understanding of programming to follow the materials presented in this article.∂

 On top of that, players have different prestige strategies.
 I will list mine here.